 Active habitat management for key features is taking place on the majority of the sites.
-Rye Meads Nature Reserve, Silvermeade, Amwell Nature Reserve, Walthamstow Marshes and Commill Meadows are all in Higher Level Stewardship schemes supported by Natural England.
-Active management of New Zealand Pygmyweed is undertaken on all LVRPA-owned sites and strict biosecurity measures implemented however due to the nature of plant it is likely that it will be found in other locations.
+Rye Meads Nature Reserve, Silvermeade, Amwell Nature Reserve, Walthamstow Marshes and Cornmill Meadows are all in Higher Level Stewardship schemes supported by Natural England.
+Active management of New Zealand Pygmyweed is undertaken on all Authority owned sites and strict biosecurity measures implemented, however due to the nature of the plant it is likely that it will be found in other locations.

-Rotational management of the reedbeds at River Lee Country Park, Amwell Nature Reserve and Rye Meads Nature Reserve takes place.
+Rotational management of reedbeds at River Lee Country Park, Amwell Nature Reserve, WaterWorks Centre nature reserve, Walthamstow Marshes and Rye Meads Nature Reserve takes place.
 This is undertaken where possible by the use of a truxor amphibious reed-cutting boat.